WeersmaLabIBD/Microbiome/Protocol_Medication_project.md

 Year: 2017

-1. Raw pathaways, first, we filter the stratified pathways, keeping the information for the overall pathway.
+1.Raw pathaways, first, we filter the stratified pathways, keeping the information for the overall pathway.
 ------------------------------------------------------------------------------------------------------------
 ```{bash}
 less $input_humann2.tsv | head -1 >> $input_unstrat.tsv